philpackmohr/git-paper/git.md

 # Note that empty commits are commented out
 ```

-Actually, a kind of script will be executed.
+Actually, a kind of script will be executed by Git in this case.
 The lines that start with `#` are comments.
 You can abort the rebase at this point by deleting the first two lines, saving the text and closing the editor - no line to execute says Git that there is nothing to do.
 Note that the commits here are in opposite order - the newer commits are below the older ones.

-In this example there is not more to da as closing the text editor, containing the default text.
+In this example there is not more to do as closing the text editor, containing the default text.
 Git will then perform the rebase.
 A `git log --oneline --graph --all` will look almost as intended:

 ```
 D:\test\repo [master]> git rebase -i HEAD~2